 - Are food or drinks served on the trip?

-- Food and drinks are not included with your trip, but we sell water, lemonade, and iced tea on the boat if you'd like to purchase a drink during your trip.
+- Food and drinks are not included with your trip, but we sell beer, wine, water and soda pop on the boat if you'd like to purchase a drink during your trip.
 Please note that we can only accept cash on board.
-Guests are also welcome to bring a small cooler, or pick up something to eat at the deli located at the marina.
-Please note that beer and wine are permitted, but we ask as a courtesy to other passengers that guests consume alcohol in moderation on public cruises.
+Guests are also welcome to pick up something to eat or drink at the deli located at the marina.

 - Can I bring a cooler, picnic basket or other large items?